Have paper documents gone away? No—and they shouldn’t

 Takeaway: Paper is the quickest, most convenient way to capture brilliant ideas.

-A lot of workers use MS Outlook’s built-in calendar or Google calendar or just an app on their smartphone to keep track of appointments.
-But many workers track time better with a portable book calendar or keep one of those giant wall calendars for in-your-face management.
+A lot of workers use an online calendar or smartphone app to keep track of appointments.
+But many workers track time better with a portable book calendar or keep a giant wall calendar for in-your-face time management.

 The thing is, those are all records you might want to keep.
 Many people will refer back to their calendars to see what date a meeting or appointment took place.
 Even those big wall calendars get folded down and filed away as the months go by.

-Takeaway: Keep to refer back for notes and dates.
+Takeaway: Keep to refer back to for notes and dates.

 Employee Policies and Guidance

 When reading, 79% of people tend to scan text on a screen instead of truly reading it.
 If they absolutely must read, research shows they do so 25% slower.

 This suggests that document types like employee policies, guidance, and training materials should be available for offline reading.
 A worker who needs to sit down and really understand a certain nuance or detail might miss it if they’re skimming over a webpage.
 But hand them a binder with highlighted pages, and they’ll read it more thoroughly…especially if they can take it away from their desk and relax in a room with a bag of Cheetos and no distractions.